pglauner/UCC_2016_Tutorial/README.md

 Please find the slides on www.glauner.info/publications

-More details on ISGT Europe 2016: http://computing.derby.ac.uk/ucc2016/
+More details on UCC 2016: http://computing.derby.ac.uk/ucc2016/